HighCapable/YukiHookAPI/docs-source/src/en/config/api-example.md

 object CustomHooker : YukiBaseHooker() {

     override fun onHook() {
-        // ❗ Wrong method of use, because there is no judgment object in the outer layer, you cannot start Hook directly findClass(name = "com.example.demo.DemoClass").hook {
+        // ❗ Wrong method of use
+        // Because there is no judgment object in the outer layer, you cannot start Hook directly findClass(name = "com.example.demo.DemoClass").hook {
             // ...
         }